conrs/calculator/README.txt

 		- Precedence of addition versus subtraction is odd.
 Should be essentially at the same level, system currently treats subtraction as less than addition leading to non-intuitive behaviour (it should fall back to evaluating left-to-right in that case)

+			Modifying our operator registration function to accept priorities and iterating through every operand of the same priority in an inner loop inside execute should resolve this issue.

+		- Eventual creation of Operation class to encapsulate number of operands and calculation would be a good move going forward should complexity increase.
+Changing the operation datastructure from an associative arary to a priority bucketed collection of Operations would help with operand precedence.

 ** USAGE **

 php main.php "[string to evaluate]"